Anessen/PSFalcon/Authentication.md

 ```
 **WARNING**: `Request-FalconToken` defaults to the `us-1` cloud.
 If your environment exists within a different
 cloud, the module will attempt to use automatic redirection, except when the target cloud is `us-gov-1`.
 Defining
-`-Cloud` or `-Hostname` ensures that your token request goes to the proper cloud without relying on re-direction
+`Cloud` or `Hostname` ensures that your token request goes to the proper cloud without relying on re-direction
 and is required when using `us-gov-1`.
 ## Alternate clouds
 Authentication token requests are sent to the `us-1` cloud by default.
-You may use the `-Cloud` or `-Hostname`
+You may use the `Cloud` or `Hostname`
 parameters to set it using a cloud, or full URL value.
 The accepted hostname values can be viewed using tab
 auto-completion.
 Your Cloud/Hostname choice is saved and all requests are sent using the cached information.
 ## Child environments
 In MSSP (also known as "Flight Control") configurations, you can target specific child environments ("CIDs")
-using the `-MemberCid` parameter during authentication token requests.
+using the `MemberCid` parameter during authentication token requests.
 Your choice is saved and all requests are
 sent to that particular member CID unless a new `Request-FalconToken` request is made specifying a new member CID,
 or you `Revoke-FalconToken`.
 # Verifying token status